Skip to content

 Check Your Suitability

-TMS therapy for PTSD works by adjusting neural activity in key brain areas to reduce symptoms.
+TMS therapy for ptsd works by adjusting neural activity in key brain areas to reduce symptoms.
 While individual responses can vary, many people report meaningful relief and improved quality of life through this non-invasive method.

 To find out if TMS is right for you, begin by following our simple three-step treatment method.